Transport coefficients of chiral fluid dynamics using low-energy effective models: Quasiparticle model for the Boltzmann equation

 For this matching condition, we can assume that $B$ only depends on the temperature, and hence obtain the following simple relation,

 Calculating the momentum integral of Eq. (\ref{bt}) results in the following identity:

-where $w=M(T)/T$, $\nu_{q}$ is the degeneracy factor, and $K_{n}(w)$ is the $n$-th Bessel Function of the second kind.
+where $w=M(T)/T$, $\nu_{q}$ is the degeneracy factor, and $K_{n}(w)$ is the $n$th Bessel Function of the second kind.
 Using this, integrating Eq. (\ref{bt}) over the temperature and imposing the boundary condition $B(0)=0$, we obtain

-We show the behavior of the background field $B$ as a function of the temperature using the thermal mass provided by the linear sigma model with constituent quarks (LSMq) and the NJL model in Figs.~\ref{Bsigma} and \ref{Bnjlfigure}, respectively.
+We show the behavior of the background field $B$ as a function of the temperature using the thermal mass provided by the LSMq and the NJL model in Figs.~\ref{Bsigma} and \ref{Bnjlfigure}, respectively.
 The curves are qualitatively and quantitatively very similar, as expected, with the LSMq exhibiting a sharper and more pronounced peak.

 After computing the temperature-dependent background field $B$, one can obtain several thermodynamic quantities from the energy-momentum tensor, Eq. (\ref{energymomentum}).
 The equilibrium energy density, pressure and entropy density are computed using the thermal mass from the LSMq and NJL models and are shown in Figs. \ref{epfigure} and \ref{epnjlfigure}, respectively.